Zymo-Research/aladdin-shotgun/docs/usage.md

 Alternatively, you can include the reference genome within your profiling databases and can turn off this subworkflow, with the trade off of a larger taxonomic profiling database.

 ### `--hostremoval_reference`
-Specify a path to the FASTA file (optionally gzipped) of the reference genome of the organism to be removed.\n\nIf you have two or more host organisms or contaminants you wish to remove, you can concatenate the FASTAs of the different taxa into a single one to provide to the pipeline.
+Specify a path to the FASTA file (optionally gzipped) of the reference genome of the organism to be removed.

+If you have two or more host organisms or contaminants you wish to remove, you can concatenate the FASTAs of the different taxa into a single one to provide to the pipeline.

 ### `--shortread_hostremoval_index`
 Specify the path to a _directory_ containing pre-made Bowtie2 reference index files (i.e. the directory containing `.bt1`, `.bt2` files etc.).
 These should sit in the same directory alongside the the reference file specified in `--hostremoval_reference`.